atosorigin/Kinect/README.md

 #Atos Origin Kinect
-This Kinect application framework and demo apps are made by [Marco Franssen][1] and Jan Saris.
+This Kinect application framework and demo apps are made by [Marco Franssen][1] and [Jan Saris][3].
 During competence development at their company Atos Origin they started on februari 2011 by creating some apps and a framework with Microsoft Kinect.
 They started with a implementation in c#/WPF using the PrimeSense drivers and OpenNI SDK.

 #Contributors
 * [Marco Franssen][1] - Founder
-* Jan Saris - Founder
+* [Jan Saris][3] - Founder
-* Rein Steens - Implementer Pong
+* [Rein Steens][4] - Implementer Pong
-* Erwin Wolff - Created installer for PowerPoint plugin
+* [Erwin Wolff][5] - Created installer for PowerPoint plugin
 * [Pieter-Joost van de Sande][2] - Gave some advice on the architecture

 #Goal